CNNislands

 Bringing your Labrador Retriever home for the first time

 Are you about to bring your new Labrador Retriever home for the first time?
-Whether you’re getting a puppy or adopting an old, adorable Lab, this can be very exciting and nerve-wracking.
+Whether you’re getting a puppy or adopting an old, adorable Lab, this can be exciting and nerve-wracking.

 Talk to your family.